CV vs. Resume: Key Differences and When to Use Each

 CV. vs. resume key takeaways

-- In the US a CV is used for academic purposes - include lots of detail
+- In the US and Canada, a CV is for academic and research purposes and can be very detailed

-- In the US a resume is used to apply for a job - keep it concise and tailor it
+- In the US and Canada, a resume is used for job applications and should be concise and tailored

-- In most European, African, and Asian countries a CV is the same as a US resume
+- In most other parts of the world, a CV functions like a US resume

 Are you ready to create your own resume or CV?